fyne-io/fyne-io.github.io/_tutorials/preferences-api.md

 SetString(key string, value string)
 ```

-These functions can be accessed through the created application variable and the `Preferences()` interface on top of it.
+These functions can be accessed through the created application variable and calling the `Preferences()` method on.
 Please note that it is necessary to create the apps with a unique ID (usually like a reversed url).
 This means that the application will need to be created using `app.NewWithID()` to have its own place to store values.
 It can roughly be used like the example below:
 ```go
 a := app.NewWithID("com.example.tutorial.preferences")
 [...]